WERU 89.9 FM Blue Hill, Maine Audio Archives show

 Producer/Host: Larry Dansinger About the host: Larry Dansinger (no pronouns) of Bangor came to Maine in 1974 and has been here ever since.
 Some of Larry’s activities since then: Done community organizing on numerous issues through INVERT and then Resources for Organizing and Social Change (ROSC), committed civil disobedience several times, grown a garden yearly since 1977, joined various food cooperatives and two men’s groups, refused to pay federal income taxes for war, lived on a community land trust for 23 years, and met a wonderful partner whom Larry has loved for over 40 years.
 Larry has produced Outside the Box features on WERU since 2007 and continues to look for unique ways of seeing almost any problem or situation.

-Producers: Hazel Stark & Joe Horn Host: Hazel Stark Do you remember the first time you encountered a lily pad?
-Was it in real life or in a cartoon that featured a frog sitting on one?
+Producers: Hazel Stark & Joe Horn Host: Hazel Stark You know it when you see it: at the base of a tree trunk, perhaps even several in an area, the snow is stained yellow—is it tree pee?
 Photos, a full transcript, references, contact information, and more available at thenatureofphenology.wordpress.com.
 About the host/writers: Joe Horn lives in Gouldsboro, is Co-Founder of Maine Outdoor School, L3C, and is a Registered Maine Guide and Carpenter.
 He is passionate about fishing, cooking, and making things with his hands.
 He has both an MBA in Sustainability and an MS focused in Environmental Education.
-Joe can be reached by emailing naturephenology@gmail.com Hazel Stark lives in Gouldsboro, is Co-Founder and Naturalist Educator at Maine Outdoor School, L3C, and is a Registered Maine Guide.
+Joe can be reached by emailing naturephenology@gmail.com Hazel Stark lives in Sullivan, is Co-Founder and Naturalist Educator at Maine Outdoor School, L3C, and is a Registered Maine Guide.
 She loves taking a closer look at nature through the lens of her camera, napping in beds of moss, and taking hikes to high points to see what being tall is all about.
 She has an MS in Resource Management and Conservation and is a lifelong Maine outdoorswoman.
 Hazel can be reached by emailing naturephenology@gmail.com

 Producer/Host: Anu Dudley About the host: Rev. Dr. Anu Dudley is an ordained Pagan minister and a retired history professor.
 She continues to teach classes, including the three-year ordination curriculum at the Temple of the Feminine Divine, and others such as History of the Goddess, Paganism 101, Ethical Magic, and Introduction to the Runes.
 Currently she is writing a book about how to cast the runes using their original Goddess meanings.
 She lives in the woods off-grid in a small homesteading community in Central Maine.

-Good Morning people, this is your Cosmic Curator, Tom Yaroschuk, with a look at the stars for today, Saturday, July 22nd, and the week ahead.
-The day begins, with the Sun in the early degrees of Cancer, the cardinal water sign… About the Host: Tom Yaroschuk is a Vedic Astrologer.
+Good Morning, People!
+This is your cosmic curator, Tom Yaroschuk, with a look at the stars for the week of March 9th and the days ahead… About the Host: Tom Yaroschuk is a Vedic Astrologer.
 His intention is to help people understand their karma and the issues they may confront to cultivate more fulfilling lives.
 Tom is writing a memoir of the spiritual lessons derived from his work in a Homeless Day Center in between a career as an award winning television and documentary producer.

 Comments